MicrosoftDocs/power-platform/power-platform/guidance/coe/limitations.md

 >[!NOTE]
 >The first run of the sync flows will perform a full inventory and will run long as it will do an update for every flow/app/etc in the tenant.
 Subsequent runs  will only update apps/flows/etc that have changed since the last run and so these will not go over Power Platform request entitlements for most tenants.

-## Flows that have never been turned on
+## Flows that have never been activated

-The Admin | Sync Template v4 (Flows) flow will fail to collect flows that have never been turned on.
-These are called unpublished flows.
-For example, if you import a solution with flows that are off, these will not be collected to inventory as they are not returned by the connector.
+The Admin | Sync Template v4 (Flows) flow fails to collect flows that have never been activated.
+These are referred to as unpublished flows.
+For instance, if you import a solution with flows that are turned off, they will not be collected for inventory as they are not returned by the connector.

 ## Co-authoring and Connections